Maplenormandy/sshbot/canada/README.md

 Maple board sketchbook code.
 No ROS code to be run on the computer here please.

-# Getting the Encoder library to work
+# Installing libraries

-Simply copy the Encoder directory to the libraries folder in the Maple IDE.
+Remove the libraries folder in the maple directory, then create a symlink from the libraries folder here to the libraries folder in Maple, i.e.

+    ln -s ~/catkin_ws/src/canada/libraries ~/maple/libraries